She-Oak crossing walk

 Bomaderry Creek Regional Park

 This two hour walk through Bomaderry Creek Regional Park boasts a hidden gorge with sandstone rock faces and boulders, creek and rainforest, and is suitable for dog walking.

-- Bomaderry Creek Regional Park
+- Bomaderry Creek Regional Park in South Coast

 - 3.9km loop

 - Time suggested

 - 2 - 3hrs

 - Grade 3